-8.4.5 Support of HMKEs
+9.4.4 Support of HMKEs

 The energy from household-size generating stations with a connection capacity below 50kVA must be taken by the electricity trader servicing the relevant connection point and will principally be set off against the electricity consumed by the household end users.
 HMKEs are currently provided with favourable accounting through the annual balance settlement.
-The gross accounting system will replace this accounting method from 31 December 2023 at the latest due to changes in EU legislation.
+The gross accounting system is gradually replacing this accounting method from 31 December 2023 .
 The essence of gross accounting is that the electricity fed into the grid and the electricity purchased from the grid will have to be accounted for separately and will most likely be charged at different prices, which is likely to reduce the payback on the solar HMKE.
-The details of the gross accounting are not known yet.
+The details of the gross accounting laid down by the VET Vhr.

-8.4.6 Other financial factors affecting RES in Hungary
+9.4.5 Other financial factors affecting RES in Hungary